NOAA-NWRFC/nwsrfs-hydro-models/README.md

 ### Python package installation

+Python version: Code has been tested on Python 3.10.3

+Package Dependencies:  numpy, pandas, lxml

-`f2py` is used to compile the source code and Fortran wrappers.
-Installation of a compile model_src.*.so can be accomplished with the following command:
+numpy's `f2py` is used to compile the source code and Fortran wrappers.
+Compiling the Fortran can be accomplished with the following command:

 ```
 cd nwsrfs-hydro-models/py-rfchydromodels/utilities
 make
 ```
 See `nwsrfs-hydro-models/py-rfchydromodels/run_example.py` example code for executing NWSRFS code

-*Note:  equivalent python version of R package is forthcoming in future version of this repository*
+*Note:  equivalent python version of R package is forthcoming in a future version of this repository*

 ## Credits and references

+Please use the folowing journal article for referencing this work:

+Walters, G., Bracken, C., et al., "A comprehensive calibration framework for the Northwest River Forecast Center."
+Unpublished manuscript, Submitted 2025, JAWA Journal of the American Water Resources Association

 If you wish to use or adapt the code in this repository, please make sure that your new repository credits this one as the original source of the code.

-### References
+### NWSRFS References

 * Burnash, Robert J. C., et al. A generalized streamflow simulation system : conceptual modeling for digital computers. , National Weather Service, 1973
 * Anderson, Eric.
 Snow Accumulation and Ablation Model.
 National Oceanic and Atmospheric Administration, 2006